Bitcoin-Betting-Official/Bitcoin-Betting-Python/README.md

 ## Disclaimer

 The code was provided by an external developer.
 Use with caution.
-It is still in developing and has not been tested properly.
+This code is still under development and has not been tested properly.
 Refer to the C# and Javascript implementation in any case.

 ## Introduction